thilaire/missionBoard/docs/bom.md

 # What I bought (and where)

-I do not specially recommand these shops, the links are here to give you full description of what I bought.
+I do not specially recommand these shops, the links are just here to give you full description of what I bought.

 - a 7-inch touch screen LCD (7-inch 800x480 HDMI LCD (B) from [waveshare](https://www.waveshare.com/wiki/7inch_HDMI_LCD_(B))): 52€ at [amazon](https://www.amazon.fr/gp/product/B01HPV6RUS/ref=oh_aui_detailpage_o07_s00)
 - 5 rocket switches: [9.66€ for 5 of them](http://www.priceminister.com/offer/buy/1740523176/5pcs-dc-12v-20a-cover-led-light-rocker-toggle-switch-spst-on-off-car-truck-bi582.html)